carlst99/squittal.ScrimPlanetmans/README.md

 > **Note**:
-> This fork is maintained with the written permission of the original owner, squittal (a.k.a Chirtle).
+> This fork is maintained with the written permission of the original owner, Chirtle.

 # squittal.ScrimPlanetmans